-hello and welcome =) my name is Gelcys aka cheetah g and I’m a wife, mother runner with a sarcastic, and great sense of humor.
-I have been a runner for several years now.
+hello runners!!
+I’m Gelcys aka cheetah g and I’m a wife, mother runner with a sarcastic sense of humor.
 A little history on how I got where I am… I’ve been a runner my whole life, but unfortunately I was diagnosed with Scoliosis, which to those who don’t know its a curvature of the spine.
 I was 14 years old when Doctors found it and I was told I need corrective surgery immediately.
 I must say for a 14-year-old who has never gotten a scratch this was very intimidating.
 Worst part was, I was told I could never run again.
 After spending 14 hours in the operation room it was all over, SUCCESS!
 My back was corrected now on my way to a long recovery.

 After many years and no contact, I met my husband RC who was in my senior classes in HS.
 But we never hung out or really talked and as soon as we graduated he headed off to the Army.
 When he got out and came home we hung out with mutual friends where our love story began.
 After having our son, we decided to move to Central Florida for a change from the south Florida lifestyle, we couldn’t be happier.
 They are my world and would be lost without them.